joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-02-family-devos-luke.md

 ## Christ is the Lord of the Church

-Luke 5:33 And they said to him, “The disciples of John fast often and offer prayers, and so do the disciples of the Pharisees, but yours eat and drink.”
-34 And Jesus said to them, “Can you make wedding guests fast while the bridegroom is with them?
-35 The days will come when the bridegroom is taken away from them, and then they will fast in those days.”
+Luke 5:33 And they said to him, “The disciples of John fast often and offer prayers, and so do the disciples of the Pharisees, but yours eat and drink.”<sup><sup> 34 </sup></sup>And Jesus said to them, “Can you make wedding guests fast while the bridegroom is with them?<sup><sup> 35 </sup></sup>The days will come when the bridegroom is taken away from them, and then they will fast in those days.”

 Ephesians 5:22–33 (CSB) Wives, submit to your husbands as to the Lord,  because the husband is the head of the wife as Christ is the head of the church.
 He is the Savior of the body.
 Now as the church submits to Christ, so also wives are to submit to their husbands in everything.
 Husbands, love your wives, just as Christ loved the church and gave himself for her  to make her holy, cleansing her with the washing of water by the word.
 He did this to present the church to himself in splendor, without spot or wrinkle or anything like that, but holy and blameless.
 In the same way, husbands are to love their wives as their own bodies.
 He who loves his wife loves himself.
 For no one ever hates his own flesh but provides and cares for it, just as Christ does for the church,  since we are members of his body.
 For this reason a man will leave his father and mother and be joined to his wife, and the two will become one flesh.
 This mystery is profound, but I am talking about Christ and the church.
 To sum up, each one of you is to love his wife as himself, and the wife is to respect her husband.